Moutierclaire/Thermobooth/README.md

 Smile and click when the filter is right for you.

 _**Note**_ : Here is archived only the digital/technical part of the device.
 It's up to you to design the object and take into account the projection space. ;)
+If you want to see the device of his globality, watch this video :

 Now, it's your turn !